Admissions & Fees

 Portfolio Assessment Process and Credit Granting

 Credit will be based on the assessor’s evaluation.
-You may be required to complete top-up learning activities if you do not meet all of the requirements.
+You may be required to complete other learning activities if you do not meet all of the requirements.
 Transcripts will be recorded according to the number of credits granted.

 How To Apply